 If these conditions are met, it is legal for an employer to offer lesser benefits to an older worker.
 Even though older workers would receive lesser benefits, this is not considered age discrimination.

 Have you been denied benefits due to your age?
 If so, seek legal representation from the attorneys at Armstrong & Vaught, P.L.C. as soon as possible.
 As a victim of age discrimination, you could be entitled to compensation, and our attorneys will work tirelessly to help you obtain it.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.